phalcon/documentation/docs/image.md

 ## Overview

 The `Phalcon\Image` namespace exposes an adapter that offers image manipulating functionality.
 These adapters are designed to allow multiple operations to be performed on the same image.

 ## Adapters

 This component uses adapters that offer methods to manipulate images.
-You can easily create your own adapter using the [Phalcon\Image\Adapter\AdapterInterface][image-adapter-adapterinterface].
+You can create your own adapter using the [Phalcon\Image\Adapter\AdapterInterface][image-adapter-adapterinterface].

 | Class                                                  | Description                                       |
 |--------------------------------------------------------|---------------------------------------------------|